mangatanyc/columbia-lecture-concierge/backend/README.md

 #!bash

 # if you want to deploy the entire codebase
+# make sure to specify the S3 bucket on line 13

 ./deploy.sh -e {dev, qa, prod} -p {aws profile} -r {aws region}